ap221882/gh-actions-data-project/README.md

-ENVIRONMENT VARIABLES IN GH ACTIONS
+ENVIRONMENT VARIABLES IN GH ACTIONS (can be step-level, job-level, global)

 env:
     VARIABLE: AJAY